 Just like a ticket or DUI, having an accident on your driving record will push up your insurance rates.
 The increase will vary by insurance company but according to our data, drivers should expect their premium to jump 47% with one at-fault accident with property damage over $2,000.

-The increase will generally be in effect for three to five years, so it’s essential to seek the most affordable insurance provider.
-Below, these insurers offer the cheapest car insurance rates for seniors after an accident in South Dakota.
+The increase will typically stay in place for three to five years, so it’s important to find the most affordable insurance company.
+Our data shows that the following insurers offer the cheapest car insurance for seniors after an accident in South Dakota.

 How can seniors save on car insurance in South Dakota?